-- The real reason to cure your soap is for the water to evaporate and the soap to harden.
-A harder bar of soap will last longer, lather better and just be overall better soap.
-For this, yes, wait 3-6 weeks.
-Castile soaps or soaps with high amounts of olive oil benefit from an even longer cure.
-Many folks let castile soap cure for 6-8 months.
-After you make soap for a while, you'll be able to compare a bar that has cured for several months with one that has just cured a couple of weeks.
-You will be able to tell the difference!
+Castile soaps or any other soap made with high amounts of olive oil benefit from an even longer cure.
+Many soap makers let castile soap cure for six to eight months.
+After you make soap for a while, you'll be able to compare a bar that has cured for several months with one that has just cured a couple of weeks and quickly tell the difference between the two.